kevinmeyer1/Braintree-Shopping-Cart/README.md

 # InClass03 Android App with API and Database

+This is a class project from Advanced Mobile Application Development - Graduate course.
+The goal of this project is to build ontop of a previous project that my group created.
+We had a functioning shopping application where users could signup, login, fill up a shopping cart, and then check out.
+The only thing we were missing was the actual logic behind checking out.
+In the update of that project, this GitHub repository, I implemented Braintree into our mobile app and server to simulate real transactions.

 This project includes the API and Android app needed to complete the requirements of InClass03.

 The API was create in Node.js and uses Express for the routing.
 The data is stored on an Amazon AWS MySQL database.